booksey/OhRepository/README.md

 # OhRepository

-The exercise can and input can be found in the project root, meanwhile the code can be found in my-project.
+The exercise pdf and input can be found in the project root, meanwhile the code can be found in my-project.
 First in the project root have  to start the docker container with:

 docker-compose up -d